dnotes/quickpickle/packages/main/README.md

 ```

 ## Configuration

+To get QuickPickle working you'll need to do three things:

+1.  configure Vitest to use QuickPickle, in vite.config.ts or vitest.workspace.ts
+2.  create a step definition file to
+    - import or create your step definitions
+    -
+3.  install & configure VSCode Cucumber plugin (optional)

+### QuickPickle configuration in Vitest

 Add the quickpickle plugin to your Vitest configuration in vite.config.ts (or .js, etc.).
 Also add the configuration to get the feature files, step definitions, world file, etc.